MatthewHaas/reneth_gbs/README.md

 Shell script to run the program fastQC to check the quality of GBS sequences.

 ## run_plink.sh
-Shell script to run PLINK to convert VCF SNP data into PLINK format and generate eigenvalue/eigenvector files to make PCA
+Shell script to run PLINK to convert VCF SNP data into PLINK format and generate eigenvalue/eigenvector files to make PCA.

+## run_reneth_pca.sh
+Shell script that launches the R script **reneth_pca.R** to create a PCA plot of the GBS data from this project.

 ## scythe_mpileup.sh
 Shell script to run the SNP calling portion of GBS pipeline.
 Uses samtools mpileup and bcftools call functions.